DevSecOpsDocs/terraform-nuclear-pond/README.md

 - Never pass `-u`, `-l`, `-json`, or `-o` flag to this lambda function but you can pass any other nuclei arguments you like
 - Nuclei refuses to not write to `$HOME/.config` so the `HOME`, which is not a writable filesystem with lambda, is set to `/tmp` which can cause warm starts to have the same filesystem and perhaps poison future configurations
 - Lambda function in golang is rebuilt on every apply for ease of development
-- When configuration files are updated, you must remove the states for the upload and the archive files
+- When configuration files are updated, you must remove the file from s3 `aws s3 rm s3://example-nuclei-runner-artifacts/nuclei-config.zip`

 ### Event Json